GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-sidecar/README.md

 ## Providing the service account to the proxy

-Next, you need to configure Kubernetes to provide the service account to the Cloud SQL Auth proxy.
+Next, you need to configure Kubernetes to provide the service account to the Cloud SQL Auth Proxy.
 There are two recommended ways to do this.

 ### Workload Identity